ovn-org/ovn-kubernetes/docs/multi-homing.md

             "netAttachDefName": "ns1/l2-network"
     }
 ```

+#### Network Configuration reference
+- `name` (string, required): the name of the network.
+- `type` (string, required): "ovn-k8s-cni-overlay".
+- `topology` (string, required): "layer2".
+  `subnets` (string, optional): a comma separated list of subnets.
+When multiple subnets
+  are provided, the user will get an IP from each subnet.
+- `mtu` (integer, optional): explicitly set MTU to the specified value.
+Defaults to the value chosen by the kernel.
+- `netAttachDefName` (string, required): must match <namespace>/<net-attach-def name>
+  of the surrounding object.
+- `excludeSubnets` (string, optional): a comma separated list of CIDRs / IPs.
+  These IPs will be removed from the assignable IP pool, and never handed over
+  to the pods.

+**NOTE**
+- when the subnets attribute is omitted, the logical switch implementing the
+  network will only provide layer 2 communication, and the users must configure
+  IPs for the pods.
+Port security will only prevent MAC spoofing.

 ### Switched - localnet - topology
 This topology interconnects the workloads via a cluster-wide logical switch to